crosscompute/pycon-2024/README.md

-Thos os a test to check how gothub actoons can modofy a pull request or commot push.
+Thos os a test to check how actoons can modofy a pull request or commot push.

+Actions send email notifications on failure which can generate a lot of noise if you are trying to debug the action itself.